John Ellys (Caius)

-Sir John Ellys or Ellis (1634?–1716) was an English academic, Master of Gonville and Caius College, Cambridge from 1703.
+Sir John Ellys or Ellis (c.
+1634 – 1716) was an English academic, Master of Gonville and Caius College, Cambridge from 1703.

 Early life

-He was born at Huntingfield, into a well-known East Anglian family; the Ellyses of Great Yarmouth, his relations, are mentioned for example in the Journal of Rowland Davies, and Anthony Ellys was a great-nephew, son of Anthony Ellys who was mayor there.
+He was born at Huntingfield in Suffolk, into a well-known East Anglian family; the Ellyses of Great Yarmouth, his relations, are mentioned for example in the Journal of Rowland Davies, and Anthony Ellys was a great-nephew, son of Anthony Ellys who was mayor there.
 His father was John Ellis or Ellys, of Raveningham or Frostenden, with two brothers, Anthony and Thomas.
 The Perlustration of Great Yarmouth by Charles John Palmer gives his mother as Mary Barre of Syleham.